IOPE LAUNCHES IN THE U.S.

-NEW YORK, March 2, 2026 /PRNewswire/ -- IOPE, a clinical-grade skincare brand from Amorepacific and a leader in Korean anti-aging innovation, officially debuts in the US market today.
-Backed by 30 years of research and expertise in Korea, the United States marks the brand's second global market through strategic retail partnership with Sephora.
+NEW YORK, March 2, 2026 /PRNewswire/ -- IOPE, a clinical-grade skincare brand from Amorepacific and a leader in Korean anti-aging innovation, officially debuts in the U.S. market today.
+Backed by 30 years of research and expertise in Korea, the United States marks the brand's second global market through strategic retail partnerships at Sephora.
 IOPE launches on Sephora.com today, rolling out to Sephora stores later in the month.

 For three decades, IOPE has been at the forefront of Korean anti-aging research, grounded in rigorous clinical testing.
 The brand has pioneered advancements in key active ingredients, including PDRN, stabilized Vitamin C, and innovative retinol stabilization technology that is supported by 26 Korean patents and more than a dozen scientific publications.
 As Korean skincare continues to set the global standard for innovation and performance, IOPE stands among the category's most respected leaders.